The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Marios Ioannou for helpful discussions.
-This project has been supported by the German Federal Ministry for Education and Research (MUNIQC-Atoms, QSolid, QSol), Berlin Quantum, the Munich Quantum Valley (K-8), the QuantERA (HQCC), the DFG (CRC 183), and the European Research Council (DebuQC).
+This project has been supported by the German Federal Ministry for Research, Technology, and Space (MUNIQC-Atoms, QSolid, QuSol, Hybrid++), Berlin Quantum, the Munich Quantum Valley (K-8), the QuantERA (HQCC), the Clusters of Excellence (MATH+, ML4Q), the Quantum Flagship (Millenion, PasQuans2), the DFG (CRC 183, SPP 2541), and the European Research Council (DebuQC).